 Standout Feature: Provides you with actual prequalified rates

-Regardless of your financial and personal circumstances, it’s always a good idea to shop around between a few lenders to see which one can offer you the lowest rates and most ideal down payments and terms.
+Regardless of your financial and personal circumstances, it’s a good idea to shop around between a few lenders to see which one can offer you the lowest rates and most ideal down payments and terms.

-Having said that, all self-employed home buyers should also take into consideration how much documentation the lender needs to see and how quickly the lender can process the mortgage application.
-This is very important because mortgage applications can take as little as a couple of weeks or as long as a couple of months.
+Having said that, self-employed home buyers should also take into consideration how much documentation the lender needs to see and how quickly the lender can process the mortgage application.
+This is important because mortgage applications can take as little as a couple of weeks or as long as a couple of months.
 The longer your application takes, the more likely that other things can go wrong with your home purchase or that your purchase falls through altogether.

 Therefore, when shopping around between lenders, ask upfront about which documents they’ll need.
 Don’t be afraid to ask them for specifics: if one lender requires fewer forms and documents relating to your income and taxes than another lender, this might be the tie-breaker for deciding which of the 2 lenders is best for you.